brianoflondon/v4vapp-hive-pricefeed/README.md

     brianoflondon/v4vapphivepricefeed:latest
 ```

+Once it is running you can check on it with `docker logs v4vapp-pricefeed -f` to stream the logs.
+If you want to stop it, `docker stop v4vapp-pricefeed` will do that.

 ## Running in Docker Compose

 If you want to use Docker Compose there is an example in this repo.
 There is also a sample `.sample.env` file: edit this with your Witness name and key, save it as `.env` and you should be good to go.